hatimhakeel/UniversityVille/README.md

 3. Enhance the domain model by adding more entities and interactions, covering a larger number of real world scenarios
 4. Add authentication with role priviledges
 5. Research on related software design patterns to increase code and architectural quality

+* The current version is in repoUoW branch and not yet merged to master.